 Nokia N9's stock browser seems simple (if not simplistic), but does the job just well.
 When I started using it, I was hit by its blatant crudity, but with time I noticed it has lots of advantages over other available browsers like Firefox or Opera.
-The native N9 browser is fast and reactive, while the other browsers feel a bit heavy and slow.
+The native N9 browser is fast and responsive, while the other browsers for the N9 feel a bit sluggish.

 The browser in Nokia N9 is not rid of glitches, though.
 Many of popular sites do not detect my phone as a mobile phone, and others force display in crude and ugly “basic mobile” mode.
 A great number of websites, tend to assume that if you’re not Android/iOS user then your phone browser must definitely be some sort of 1998'ish WAP dumb thing and serve you rubbish super-basic HTML, or worse - some browsers don't see my phone as a phone and thus do not even give me the possibility to switch to mobile version (e.g. my bank's website).